IlyaZh/Tester/README.md

 # Tester
 Software for logging and tracking the testing process.
 Can notify about the end of test.
+Export data to CSV and HTML formats.

 ## Screeshots
 ![Screenshot1](screenshot/scrn1.JPG?raw=true)